 Native VLAN Mismatch

 Interface Trunk configuration is locally significant.
 This means that the Trunk settings on one switchport do not have to exactly match the settings on the other side of the link.
 Therefore, you can configure native VLAN 10 on one side and VLAN 20 on the other side of a single trunk link.
 This causes a dangerous faulty state called Native VLAN mismatch.
 Cisco proprietary protocol CDP can detect this misconfiguration and report with error messages as shown below.
-Please note that, if CDP is disabled on the link, there is no way for the switch to automatically detect this.
+Note that if CDP is disabled on the link, there is no way for the switch to detect this automatically.

 SW2#

-- Misdirected traffic - Frames, originating in the VLAN configured as Native, are sent untagged across the trunk.
-Upon receiving on the other side on the link, they are forwarded in different VLAN because trunk settings don't match on both sides.
+- Misdirected traffic—Frames originating in the VLAN configured as Native is sent untagged across the trunk.
+Upon receiving on the other side of the link, they are forwarded in a different VLAN because trunk settings don't match on both sides.

 Allowed VLANs on a Trunk port